 - An analyst briefing that provides insights into key industry trends and best practices that you may incorporate into your firm’s processes in order to improve customer satisfaction

-- A detailed performance analysis that spotlights key performance metrics and your effectiveness at meeting these metrics
+- A performance summary that spotlights key performance metrics and your effectiveness at meeting these metrics

-- An executive presentation that provides a summary of your firm’s results, compared with key competitors, and strategic advisement on areas with the greatest potential to improve performance
+- An executive presentation that provides a summary of your firm’s results, compared with key competitors, as well as strategic advisement on areas with the greatest potential to improve performance

 - Bain Certified NPS® by J.D.
 Power: This independent and Bain certified measurement of NPS which includes the brand level Net Promoter Score® and verbatims, a NPS rank chart and verbatim text analytics.
 More advanced analytics are available at an additional cost.
 Contact your J.D.
 Power representative to learn more, or visit jdpower.com/nps